brentstewart/ssh-crypto/README.md

 # ssh-crypto

 __ssh-crypto__ is a Python3 program to read ssh debugging and identify who has logged in and what settings were used.
+It expects a file name, which is a text file that contains ssh logging output.

-When run, it parses afile called _ssh.txt_.
+When run, it parses a log file.
 First, edit /etc/ssh/sshd_config.
 Change the logging section as shown below (these are commented out by default).
 Note that SSH supports different levels of logging, all the way up to DEBUG3.
 The lines we need are all DEBUG1.

 > \# Logging
 > SyslogFacility AUTH